glenfish/CryptoTracker/README.md

 The API is using CoinMarketCap.com.

-To test, the JSON output for the first 100 cryptos on Coin Market Cap will be saved to a text file and accessed locally.
+In testing, the JSON output for the first 100 cryptos on Coin Market Cap was saved to a text file and accessed locally.
+In v1.1 release, a list of over 8000 cryptos is available to add to the portfolio with pricing data.

 Account with CoinMarketCap using the following credentials: